wasp-lang/wasp/web/docs/project/env-vars.md

     REACT_APP_SOME_VAR_NAME=somevalue
     ```

-`.env.server` should not be committed to version control as it can contain secrets, while `.env.server` can be versioned as it must not contain any secrets.
+`.env.server` should not be committed to version control as it can contain secrets, while `.env.client` can be versioned as it must not contain any secrets.
 By default, in the `.gitignore` file that comes with a new Wasp app, we ignore all dotenv files.

 :::info Dotenv files